sqlfluff/sqlfluff/docs/source/configuration.rst

 then you can set sample values for each parameter, like `my_name` above.
-Notice that the value needs to be escaped as it will be replaced as a string during parsing. (templater will use blank string by default)
+Notice that the value needs to be escaped as it will be replaced as a string during parsing.
+When the sample values aren't provided, the templater will use parameter names themselves by default.

 When parameters are positional, like `question_mark`, then their name is simply the order in which they appear, starting with `1`.